-1 Fiscal year 2018 includes a "one-time" settlement payment estimated at \$21.2 million from tobacco manufacturers to settle the NPM Adjustment dispute for the years 2004 through 2017.
-Another "one-time" settlement payment is expected in April of 2019 2 In fiscal year 2016, PL 2015 c.
+1 In fiscal year 2018 and 2019 there was a one-time settlement received from tobacco manufacturers to settle the Non-Participating Manufactuer (NPM) Adjustment dispute for the years 2004 through 2017.
+2 In fiscal year 2016, PL 2015 c.
 267 Part MMMM, transferred \$200,000 from the FHM to the Maine Home Repair Program, Other Special Revenue Funds account within the Maine State Housing Authority to provide loans and grants to low-income homeowners for repairs to remediate arsenic in drinking water.
+3 In fiscal year 2019, PL c.343 Part BBBB, transferred \$14,500,000 from the FHM to the MaineCare Stabilization Fund.